 The best bit being that we're in environment where we can use shorthand, not have to start at the beginning and can share our fears, joys and journey with people who get it.
 The 'games' are a therapeutic and important part for all the above reasons.
-Of course everywhere parents meet, playgrounds and playgroups, similar games.
+Of course, everywhere parents meet, playgrounds and playgroups, similar games are played.
 It's a parent thing.

 So, in light of this I wish all of you at the Adoption UK conference a smashing day and next year they should formalise the games and give out awards.

 Before I start I apologise for the cryptic nature of this blog, feel free to be unimpressed I appear to have three types of people in my l...